gblazquez/bowshockpy/README.md

 *A Python package for generating spectral channel maps of a jet-driven bowshock model*

-``Bowshockpy`` is a Python package that generates synthetic spectral cubes, position-velocity diagrams, and moment images for a simple analytical jet-driven bowshock model, using the prescription for protostellar jets presented in [Ostriker et al. (2001)](https://ui.adsabs.harvard.edu/abs/2001ApJ...557..443O/abstract) and [Tabone et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018A%26A...614A.119T/abstract).
-The software computes the intensities of low-J rotational transitions of the CO molecule, providing mock observations of the CO emission that radio telescopes as ALMA are able to detect at millimeter wavelengths.
+``BowshockPy`` is a Python package that generates synthetic spectral cubes, position-velocity diagrams, and moment images for a simple analytical jet-driven bowshock model, using the prescription for protostellar jets presented in [Ostriker et al. (2001)](https://ui.adsabs.harvard.edu/abs/2001ApJ...557..443O/abstract) and [Tabone et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018A%26A...614A.119T/abstract).
+The software computes the intensities of low-J rotational transitions of of a linear molecule as CO, providing mock observations of the emission that radio interferometers as ALMA are able to detect at millimeter wavelengths.

 <!--